2009 Fort Hood shooting: Soldier Readiness Processing Center shootings

 At approximately 1:34 p.m. local time, November 5, 2009, Hasan entered the Soldier Readiness Processing Center, where personnel receive routine medical treatment immediately prior to and on return from deployment.
 He was preparing to deploy to Afghanistan with his unit and had been to the Center several times before.
 He was armed with the FN Five-seven pistol, which he had fitted with two Lasermax laser sights: one red, and one green.
 A Smith & Wesson .357 Magnum revolver (an older model) was later found on Hasan's person, but he did not use it to shoot any of the victims.

 After entering the building, Hasan went to the first desk to the right of the North doors and asked to see Major Parrish.
-MAJ Parrish worked in the building (and had been assisting Hasan in his deployment preparations).
+Parrish worked in the building (and had been assisting Hasan in his deployment preparations).
 The worker went down the hall to get Parrish.
 According to eyewitnesses, Hasan then went around behind the desk and bowed his head for several seconds, before he suddenly stood up, shouted "Allahu Akbar! " and opened fire.
 Witnesses said Hasan initially "sprayed bullets at soldiers in a fanlike motion" before taking aim at individual soldiers.
 Eyewitness SGT Michael Davis said: "The rate of fire was pretty much constant shooting.
 When I initially heard it, it sounded like an M16."

 Army Reserve Captain John Gaffaney tried to stop Hasan by charging him, but was mortally wounded before reaching him.
 Civilian physician assistant Michael Cahill also tried to charge Hasan with a chair, but was shot and killed.
 Army Reserve Specialist Logan Burnett tried to stop Hasan by throwing a folding table at him, but he was shot in the left hip, fell down, and crawled to a nearby cubicle.

 According to testimony from witnesses, Hasan passed up several opportunities to shoot civilians, and instead targeted soldiers in uniform, who – in accordance with military policy – were not carrying personal firearms.
 At one point, Hasan reportedly approached a group of five civilians hiding under a desk.
 He looked at them, swept the dot of his pistol's laser sight over one of the men's faces, and turned away without firing.
-While this was going on, an Army Specialist broke a window in the back of the building where MAJ Parrish worked.
+While this was going on, an Army Specialist broke a window in the back of the building where Parrish worked.
 Two soldiers and Parrish exited the building through the broken window on the east side of the building and escaped to the parking lot, though one soldier severely cut his hand on broken glass.
 All of this happened as Hasan was still roaming the building and shooting.